These four-ingredient flower cookies are surprisingly simple to make! Though vegan, they’re rich, “buttery”, and melt in your mouth.

 - Cookie cutter

 - Rolling Pin

 - 2 cups whole wheat pastry flower

-- Cream the sugar and vegan butter together until creamy and smooth
+- In a large bowl, cream the sugar and vegan butter together with an electric mixer until creamy and smooth.

-- Slowly add the pastry flour and mix just until combined (you maybe want to use your hands to help it come together at the end)
+- Slowly add the pastry flour, about ¼ cup (37 grams) at a time, mixing until just combined between each addition (you may want to use your hands to help it come together at the end).

-- Next take the dough and flatten it into a disk.
-Wrap with cling film and let chill in the fridge for at least an hour.
+- Flatten it into a disk.
+Wrap it with cling film (or a reusable alternative such as bees wax wraps) and chill it in the fridge for at least one hour.